nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

-Duke is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+SaitamaChat is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 You can keep track of all the tasks you have using this app!